 Huge thanks to everyone who came to our extra-ridiculous live shows.
 They’ll be up on the site in the coming weeks.
 Huger thanks still to the rest of you for being patient during this site’s quiet time, and we’re going make it up to you with a whole series of dramatic reviews showcasing the best games we found at Gen Con, including Captain Sonar, Seafall and Inis, but we’re starting right this second with Smirk & Dagger’s Dead Last.
-That’s a link to Amazon US.
-For purchase in Europe simply contact your local shops and sites.

 So Dead Last is basically Ca$h ‘n Guns meets Diplomacy, it’s the best new party game I’ve played all year and it’s the first game this site’s covered that will play completely differently depending on the size and shape of your table.